 On December 27, 2010, the President signed Executive Order 13562 entitled Recruiting and Hiring Students and Recent Graduates.
 This Executive order established two new programs and modified another:

-These programs, collectively the Pathways Programs, are streamlined developmental programs tailored to promote employment opportunities for students and recent graduates in the Federal workforce.
+These programs, collectively the Gateways Programs, are streamlined developmental programs tailored to promote employment opportunities for students and recent graduates in the Federal workforce.

-The MSI internship program provides internship opportunities for students from Historically Black Colleges and Universities (HBCU), Hispanic Serving Institutions (HSI), colleges or universities with a high percentage of Asian American and Pacific Islanders (AAPI) as well as Native American and Alaska Natives attending Tribal Colleges, and students with disabilities.
+The MSI Internship Program is open to all eligible undergraduate and graduate college students from all types of cultural and academic backgrounds.
 Through this program, you will be able to capitalize on your academic studies through meaningful work experience and developmental activities.
 The result is enhanced professional knowledge, expertise and practical experience to help chart your career path with FAA.

 The MSI internship accommodates a variety of educational backgrounds in academic fields such as Air Traffic Control, Aviation Management, Business Administration, Computer Science, Economics, Engineering and Information Technology.
-U.S. Citizenship and a minimum 3.0 GPA (4.0 grading scale) are required.
+US Citizenship and at least 1 year completed college credits.

 For more information about the FAA MSI, application instructions and contact information.

-Our diverse legal practice provides a wealth of opportunities for interested law students, and AGC is committed to offering interns a meaningful, rewarding experience.
-In addition to substantive assignments, our program emphasizes mentoring and career development.
-In the summer, students take field trips to local FAA and NTSB facilities and meet weekly for a brown bag lunch discussion with a distinguished FAA official, legal practitioner or judge.
+Our diverse legal practice provides a wealth of opportunities for interested law students, and AGC is committed to offering interns a meaningful and rewarding experience.
+In addition to substantive assignments and opportunities to brief senior leaders, our program emphasizes mentoring and career development.
+In the summer, students make offsite visits to local FAA and NTSB facilities and meet weekly for brown bag lunch discussions with senior leaders.

-The FAA offers full-time summer (split summers are not permitted) and part-time fall and spring semester legal internships to current law students who will be continuing law school upon completion of their internships.
-Internships are available in our Washington, D.C. headquarters and are often available in the FAA's regional and center legal offices as well.
-Although unpaid, these internships offer the opportunity to work directly with our senior staff in one or more of our practice areas on a variety of substantive assignments.
-And several of our interns have received academic credit for their work.
-Examine our anticipated intern assignments (PDF) to learn more about the offices for whom we expect to hire interns this year.
+We offer full-time summer and part-time fall and spring semester legal internships to current law students who will be continuing in law school after their internships.
+We do not permit split summers.
+Most internships are located in our Washington, D.C., headquarters.
+The internships are unpaid but offer the opportunity to work directly with our senior staff in one or more practice areas on a variety of substantive assignments.
+Interns also can consider earning academic credit for their work with us.
+Learn more about the offices in headquarters where we expect to hire interns this year.

-We invite first- and second-year law students who are U.S. Citizens to apply for these internships.
-Our interns generally rank in the top third of their class with many in the top 10 percent.
+We invite applications from first-year and second-year law students who are United States citizens.
+Our interns generally rank in the top third of their class with many in the top ten percent.